Margie Mauldin, President

 Karyn is passionate about leadership development.
 With a background in coaching and education, she thrives in environments that allow her to help individuals grow and improve.
 Early in her life, Karyn participated in numerous team sports and quickly learned the benefits of collaboration and teamwork.
 Drawing upon her experience in team settings, Karyn turned her energy to tutoring classmates and younger students.
 It was during this time that she realized educating others was what she was called to do.
 As a young athlete, she excelled in group sports and earned an athletic scholarship to play volleyball at a NCAA Division 1 school.
 A few years later she pursued her calling and received her Masters in Education.

 Karyn recently relocated to northern Minnesota.
-In her new surroundings, Karyn finds joy with mentoring and volunteering, spending time outdoors with her dog Moe, traveling to visit family and serving on the board for a non-profit volleyball club.
+In her new surroundings, Karyn finds joy with mentoring, spending time outdoors with her dog Moe, traveling to visit family and friends, and serving on the board for a regional Habitat for Humanity affiliate.

 B.A., Virginia Commonwealth University – Richmond, VA